-A new idea that might or might not take: A Saturday fact and opinion post:
+A new idea that might or might not take: A Saturday fact and opinion post.
+Let me know in the comments what you think:

 - Fact: According to Jury Verdict Research, rear end car crashes or other obvious liability cases accounted for only 45 percent of auto cases adjudicated, with the remainder comprised of intersection collisions, lane changes, chain reaction, and parking lot scenarios.
 In other words, a lot of claims where there was a high probability of shared liability.